-- The current channels to monitor for data. - The current slot the pixie16 card is installed in. - The parameters regarding the coincidence data being analyzed. - Time calibration parameters. - Time window size - Energy data to be used when generating coincidence spectrograms - Calibration data should be supplied - Calibration constants.
-(Calibration will not be redone) - Data required for the Calibration in section 2.2 above
+- The current channels to monitor for data.

+- The current slot the pixie16 card is installed in.

+- The parameters regarding the coincidence data being analyzed.

+- Time calibration parameters.

+- Time window size

+- Energy data to be used when generating coincidence spectrograms

+- Energy calibration parameters.